erica/iphone-3.0-cookbook-/README.markdown

 <h3>iPhone Developer's Cookbook</h3>
 Welcome to the source code repository for the 3.0 edition of the iPhone Developer's Cookbook.
-This code is a work in progress.
+Sample code is never a fixed target.
+It continues to evolve as Apple updates its SDK and the CocoaTouch libraries.
+Get involved.
+You can pitch in by suggesting bug fixes and corrections as well as by expanding the code that's on offer.
+Github allows you to fork repositories and grow them with your own tweaks and features, and share those back to the main repository.
+If you come up with a new idea or approach, let us know.
+We'd be happy to include great suggestions both at the repository and in the next edition of this cookbook.

 <h3>About the Cookbook</h3>
 The iPhone Developer's Cookbook is written for experienced developers who want to build apps for the iPhone and iPod touch.
 It helps to be already be familiar with Objective-C, the Cocoa frameworks, and the Xcode Tools.
 That said, if you're new to the platform, this new edition of The iPhone Developer's Cookbook includes a quick-and-dirty introduction to Objective-C along with an intro to the Xcode Tools to help you quickly get up to speed.